CPScript/awesome-hacking/README.md

 * `root` yourself.
 This can be done by typing `su` or `sudo su` then you must type your password

 > Step five
-* Run the script. this can be done by typing `bash panic.sh`
+* Run the script.
+Type `bash panic.sh` into the terminal

 ALL OF THESE STEPS ARE ESSENTIAL